xxing9703/Isoscope/README.md

 <hr>

 # Data Input
+IsoScope takes the '.mat' data of matlab structure as direct input, which is already processed after peak picking, much smaller in size and contains centroid mass spectra peaks only.
+So, please use tools provided to convert from the original image data first.
+There are three types of original data it can take:
-The standard imaging data format of .imzML and .ibd files in pairs with identical filenames OR
+1. The standard imaging data format of .imzML and .ibd files in pairs with identical filenames
-.mis file with .d folder of the same name (Brukers solariX XR FTICR)
+2. mis file along with .d folder of the same name, the same file that flexImaging(commercial software from Bruker) loads.
+This is specific for Bruker's solariX XR FTICR instrument, code attempts to read and convert peaks.sqlite in .d folder.

-Data will need to be converted to '.mat' before IsoScope takes directly as the input.
-(See User's guide for details)
+3. xlsx or csv files with specific format (Note: this is for target plate samples only, not for MALDI)

-# Installation
+# Installation and running the code
-Matlab 2018b or later is required, along with the following toolboxes:
+IsoScope was development with Matlab 2018b.
+So the same or later version of matlab is highly recommended.
+The following Matlab toolboxes are required:
 -image processing tool box
 -statistics and machine learning tool box

-IsoScope.m is the main code to start the GUI application in matlab.
-Demo_example.m is a script demo
+IsoScope.m is the main code to start the GUI application in matlab. script_example.m is a script demo

 # Bug report
-If you have any questions, please contact Xi Xing (xxing@Princeton.edu)
+This software is under continuouse development and updates.
+If you have any questions, please contact the author: Xi Xing (xxing@Princeton.edu)